 Sometimes in our careers, we have all worked with someone unprofessional.
-They may come across like they don’t care, don’t even know how to behave in a professional setting, or don’t even realize their behavior is unprofessional.
+They may come across like they don’t care, don’t even know how to behave in a professional setting, or even realize their behavior is unprofessional.
 How do most people usually respond?
 Avoidance!
 They would rather avoid the situation instead of addressing the unprofessionalism.
 Why?
 Because it is uncomfortable.
-Many supervisors, whether new or experienced, shy away from confrontation, thinking that the behavior will go away.
-However, in most cases, the behavior gets worse because it’s not dealt with.
+Whether new or experienced, many supervisors shy away from confrontation, thinking that the behavior will go away.
+However, in most cases, the behavior gets worse when it’s not dealt with and continues.

 Is there a way to help or mentor them?

 Yes, of course, there is, by addressing the behavior.
 People can’t change if they don’t know their behavior is displeasing.

 🦋 Calmly explain to the unprofessional person how to be treated with respect.
 Give an example of what is respectful and courteous.

 - “When you roll your eyes at me while I am speaking to you, this makes me feel disrespected. ”

 - “When you don’t respond to me with an answer, I feel frustrated and ignored.
 Please respond promptly.”
 (In this example, it could be in person, email, text, etc.)

 Beneath every behavior there is a feeling.
 And beneath each feeling is a need.
 And when we meet that need rather than focus on the behavior, we begin to deal with the cause, not the symptom. ~ Ashleigh Warner

 If we are all honest, there are times in our careers when we have been unprofessional.
 A coworker pushed us over the edge with a passive-aggressive comment.
 The harsh boss that embarrassed you in front of your peers or a group meeting and yelled at everyone because of one coworker’s lousy behavior and ruins everyone’s day.
 An argument in a staff meeting went over the top.